jafudi/flexpair-website/index.md

 ## Consistent across synch and asynch work modes

+### Flexibility aspect

+### Boundaries aspect

+If you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions.

 ## Consistent across multiple cloud providers

+### Flexibility aspect

+### Boundaries aspect

 # Sustainability

 ## Sustainable for our planetary ecosystem

+### Flexibility aspect

+### Boundaries aspect

 ## Sustainable for the motivation of your team

+### Flexibility aspect

+### Boundaries aspect

+- never hear "but it worked on my machine" ever again

 # Inclusion

 ## Inclusive of neurodiverse top talent

+### Flexibility aspect

+### Boundaries aspect

+Also, Flexpair deliberately does not offer video conferencing.
+Because remote work should not feel like being a lone wolf in one moment and like Big Brother in the next.

 ## Inclusive of worldwide top talent

+### Flexibility aspect

+### Boundaries aspect

 ![To flexpair means seamless transitions between demonstration, collaboration and delegation.](assets/benefits.png)